avaragado/riw/doc/tutorial.md

 - **Default locale**: The locale of your app's `react-intl` default messages (the `defaultMessage` strings of message descriptors).
 This is usually but not necessarily a user-selectable locale for your app.

-- **Target locale**: A locale you want your app to support (other than the default locale).
+- **Target locale**: A locale, other than the default locale, you want your app to support.

-- **Locale id**: This document uses `ll-tt` format for locale ids: lower case for locale and for territory/region, with a dash as separator.
-You can use any string format you want, eg `lll_TTT`, BUT you must be consistent.
+- **Locale id**: This document uses `ll-TT` format for locale ids: lower case for locale and upper case for territory/region, with a dash as separator.
+You can use any string format you want, eg `lll_ttt`, BUT you must be consistent.
 In particular, you must use the same format in your app and for the translations database.

 ## Using riw